zein-ali/vds-lab/README.md

    sudo docker logs -f <Component Name>
    ```

-5. **Access Bash Environment for any container (attacker for example)**
+5. **Access Bash Environment for any container**

-For Attacker, use the following.
+   To access the Attacker, use the following.
 For other containers, replace "attacker" with any other component name:

    ```bash
    sudo docker exec -it attacker bash